Results 1 -

 - ... backflow of acidic stomach contents into the esophagus (gastroesophageal reflux) and recurrent episodes of vomiting (cyclic vomiting).
 Affected ...

-- ... the backflow of stomach acids into the esophagus (gastroesophageal reflux), nasal congestion, shortness of breath, low blood pressure ( ...
+- ... backflow of acidic stomach contents into the esophagus (gastroesophageal reflux).
+Some affected individuals have episodes of irregular breathing. ...